hjanime/gMiner/Documentation/genomic_manip.rst

 ----------------------------------
 Instead of accessing gFeatMiner services via the ``gMiner.run()`` function, you can directly import the wanted manipulation and call it manually with your own queries.
 Here is a short example where a new track containing the ``mean_score_by_feature`` (computed on two other tracks) is created::

-    from bbcflib.track import Track, new
+    from bbcflib import track
     from gMiner.operations.genomic_manip.scores import mean_score_by_feature
     manip = mean_score_by_feature()
-    with Track('a.sql') as a:
+    with track.load('/scratch/genomic/tracks/pol2.sql') as a:
-        with Track('b.sql') as b:
+        with track.load('/scratch/genomic/tracks/ribosome_proteins.sql') as b:
-            with new('r.sql') as r:
+            with track.new('/tmp/manual.sql') as r:
                 for chrom in a:
                     r.write(chrom, manip(a.read(chrom), b.read(chrom)))